Indian Australians

-Indian Australians or Indo-Australians are Australians of Indian ancestry.
-This includes both those who are Australian by birth, and those born in India or elsewhere in the Indian diaspora.
-Indian Australians are one of the largest groups within the Indian diaspora, with 783,958 persons declaring Indian ancestry at the 2021 census, representing 3.1% of the Australian population, and 673,352 stating that they were born India.
-If all Indian related ancestries are grouped together, then that number rises to 970,000, or 3.8% of the country's population.
-Furthermore, by June 2024, the Australia Bureau of Statistics reported that the Indian born population had increased 916,330 individuals, an increase of nearly 150,000.
+Indian Australians or Indo-Australians are a subgroup of the Indian diaspora residing in Australia.
+This includes both those who are Australian by birth, and those born in India or elsewhere in the diaspora.
+Indian Australians are now one of the largest groups of the Indian diaspora, with 783,958 persons declaring Indian ancestry at the 2021 census, representing 3.1% of the Australian population, and 673,352 stating that they were born in India.
+If all "Indian-related ancestries" (Note: Defined as "Anglo-Indian, Fijian Indian, Gujarati, Indian, Indian Tamil, Kashmiri, Malayali, Parsi, Punjabi, Sikh, and Telugu") are grouped together, that number rises to 970,000, or 3.8% of the country's population.
+Furthermore, by June 2024, the Australia Bureau of Statistics reported that the Indian-born population had risen to 916,330 individuals, an increase of nearly 150,000 in 3 years.

-Indians are the youngest average age (34 years) and the fastest growing community both in terms of absolute numbers and percentages in Australia.
+Having long been restricted from entry under the White Australia policy, the number of Indians in Australia has increased exponentially in the 21st century.
+Indians now form the fastest-growing community both in terms of absolute numbers and percentages in Australia, and also have the youngest average age (34 years).
+As of 2016, Indians were the highest-educated migrant group in Australia, with 54.6% of Indians in Australia having a bachelor's or higher degree, more than three times the Australian national average.

-In 2017–18 India was the largest source of new permanent annual migrants to Australia since 2016, and overall third largest source nation of cumulative total migrant population behind England and China, 20.5% or 33,310 out of 162,417 Australian permanent resident visas went to the Indians who also additionally had 70,000 students were studying in Australian universities and colleges, and Hindi (ranked 8th with 0.7% of total population) and Punjabi (ranked 10th with 0.6% of total population) are among the top 10 languages spoken in Australia.
-Among Indian origin religions, which also include non-Indians, are Buddhist (2.4% of total population or 563,700 people), Hindus (1.9% or 440,300) and Sikhs (0.5% or 125,900).
+In the 2021 Australian census, 1,217,575 individuals declared speaking a South Asian language.
+Punjabi (ranked 6th with 0.94% of total population) and Hindi (ranked 8th with 0.78% of total population) are among the top 10 languages spoken in Australia.
+As of 2018, the main Indic religions in Australia, whose adherents also include non-Indians, are Buddhism (2.4% of total population or 563,700 people), Hinduism (1.9% or 440,300) and Sikhism (0.5% or 125,900).

-As of 2016, Indians were the highest educated migrant group in Australia with 54.6% of Indians in Australia having a bachelor's or higher degree, more than three times Australia's national average.

-The long history of Indian migration to Australia has progressed "from 18th-century sepoys and lascars (soldiers and sailors) aboard visiting European ships, through 19th-century migrant labourers and the 20th century's hostile policies to the new generation of skilled professional migrants of the 21st century...
-India became the largest source of skilled migrants in the 21st century."